 “Your hairband?
-You’re worried about your hairband?!”
-Frank said dazedly.
-“Carrie… we’re fugitives!
+You’re worried about your hairband?”
+Frank gaped.
+“Carrie… we’re fugitives.
 You’ve turned us into fugitives from the law!”

 “Oh please,” Carrie scoffed.
 “What possible motive could I have?
 Anyway, even then it’s not me they’re looking for.
 It’s some future me.”

 Frank pressed a hand to his forehead.
-Carrie was going to get them both killed one day, wasn’t she.
-“You know, for some reason I don’t remember you being this spirited the last time the two of us time traveled together.”
+“For some reason I don’t remember you being this spirited the last time the two of us time traveled together.”

 Carrie shrugged.
 “Two years ago for you, last week for me.
-Though I am finding all this easier to deal with, now that I have a better sense of what’s going on,” she observed.
+I must say, I’m finding this easier to deal with, now that I have a better sense of what’s going on,” she admitted.
 “For that matter, I remember you being a lot better at improvisation.”

 “I work better within a framework,” Frank grumbled.
 “Plus I never really got involved in theatre because I decided to research time travel instead.”

 “Ah.
 That’s fair.”
-Carrie swept some hair back over her shoulders.
-“Speaking of such… what’s going on with the time machine?
-Why didn’t it activate??”
+Carrie held up the black box.
+“Speaking of… what’s up with the time machine?
+Why didn’t it activate?”

-“That, I don’t know,” Frank admitted, taking the device back from Carrie and giving it a look.
-“It was one of my two 1955 pennies we used to get here, maybe the machine has some trouble with… no, because the penny I used the other day worked all right…”
+“I’ve no clue why it didn’t work,” Frank admitted, taking the device back from Carrie and giving it a look.
+“It was one of my two 1955 pennies we used to get here, maybe the machine has some trouble with… no, because the penny I used the other day worked all right.”

 “Hold on, other day?
-How many time trips have you taken without telling me??”
-Carrie interjected in annoyance.
+How many time trips have you taken without me?”
+Carrie interjected.

 Frank sighed and put the time machine down.
 “I made a few trips earlier this week in order to gather more data.
 You couldn’t have come, you were constantly busy after school.”

 “I was not,” Carrie countered.
 She frowned.
 “Well, not really.
-Okay, I did have cheerleading and track practices.
-Also, that dinner with Bill.
+I mean, I had cheerleading and track practices.
+Also that dinner with Bill.
 But you DO know there’s this thing called a ‘social life’, yeah?”

 “Frank?
 The broken machine?”
 Carrie prompted.

 “Oh, right,” Frank realized.
 He frowned.
-“Well, offhand I can’t think of a reason for it not to have worked.
+“Well, there was no reason for it not to have worked.
 I’ll take a look inside.”

 “Authorize?”
-Frank countered.
+Frank protested.
 “What authorize?
-I thought this was a partnership!
-And I told you there would be some risk involved in this trip!”
+I thought this was a partnership.
+And I told you there would be some risk involved in this trip.”

-“Hey, don’t blame me!”
-Carrie retorted.
-“I’m just… trying to keep you motivated?”
-She paused.
-She really wasn’t helping much, was she.
-Why didn’t she think more before speaking?
-“Uh, your hand okay?”
-Carrie ventured, moving towards Frank.
+Carrie moved towards Frank.
 He pulled away, simultaneously shrugging off the backpack he’d had with him since their arrival.